Presidential Postdoctoral Fellow

-Amna Liaqat is a postdoctoral research fellow with CITP for the 2022-23 academic year, and she will also spend the following two years at CITP as the recipient of Princeton University’s Presidential Postdoctoral Fellow Award.
+Amna Liaqat was a postdoctoral research fellow with CITP for the 2022-23 academic year, and she is also spending the next two years at CITP as the recipient of Princeton University’s Presidential Postdoctoral Fellow Award.

 The common theme across Liaqat’s research is the idea that technology-mediated support can enrich the knowledge sharing and production process.
 She also develops novel frameworks, human-centered design approaches, and mixed-methods that challenge historical techno-determinist approaches to designing for marginalized populations.
 In her projects, Liaqat draws on her interdisciplinary training to engage end-to-end in the technology creation process, from requirements gathering, development, deployment, and evaluation.
 This approach reveals hidden dynamics and results in nuanced technology design requirements for the multifaceted sociotechnical ecosystems she designs for.